Avature/confight/README.md

 When no format is given, it tries to guess by looking at file extensions:

 ```
-confight.parse('/path/to/config.json')  # will gess json format
+confight.parse('/path/to/config.json')  # will guess json format
 ```

 You can see the list of all available extensions at `confight.FORMAT_EXTENSIONS`.